 Notice the word YOU and advertise, Lol.

 So you’re not buying a done for you system.
 Like I’ve said before in my website, there are two factors you will need when you join a system or even a legit business opportunity, your cash, and your efforts.

-My point here is that, you do have to put in effort.
-I don’t want people thinking that PIN is this easy way to make money online.
+My point here is that you do have to put in the effort.
+I don’t want people thinking that PIN is an easy way to make money online.